Courses for beginners

 How can I become a ophthalmic technician?

-To become a ophthalmic technician in Central Coast, you may want to consider completing the Bachelor of Vision Science.
+To become a ophthalmic technician in Central Coast, you may want to consider completing the Certificate III in Allied Health Assistance.
 This qualification will equip you with the skills and knowledge necessary for a career in this industry.

 Are there training providers in Central Coast?

-You can train to become a ophthalmic technician by completing a qualification with University of New South Wales.
+You can train to become a ophthalmic technician by completing a qualification with Foundation Education.
 Find a course provider near you.
 Once you make an enquiry, a course advisor will get in touch to discuss your study options and course fees.

 What study modes are available?

 There are several campuses within the Central Coast area that provide ophthalmic technician training.
-The closest campus is 301km away from the center of Central Coast.
+The closest campus is 37km away from the center of Central Coast.
+You can also study a ophthalmic technician course through online, traineeship learning.
 Find a course provider that best suits your study needs.

 Related occupations